-The city of Malaga and most of its surrounding towns and resorts offer a street market once a week, where you can pick up anything from fresh fruit and vegetables to souvenirs and crafts and everything in between.
-Some of these are more expensive than others, like the street market in Puerto Banus, where the prices are higher than average.
-The markets are good places to barter for prices, especially if you know a little Spanish and you should never be afraid to try.
-Not only are the markets in the Malaga area a good place to spend a few hours wandering, but you can also pick up a nice picnic lunch for very little money, as well as some original items to take home with you.
+The city of Malaga and most of its surrounding towns and resorts offer a street market once a week.
+You can pick up anything from fresh fruit and vegetables to souvenirs and crafts.
+In Malaga city itself, head to the famous Atarazanas Market.
+It’s a great place to admire all the produce, but you can also pick up a nice picnic lunch for some foodie souvenirs to take home with you.

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.